 Who may apply

-You may apply to the Provincial Court – Family and Youth for a Mandatory Disclosure Testing Order if you have come into contact with a bodily substance of a source individual:
+You may apply to the Court of Justice – Family and Youth for a Mandatory Disclosure Testing Order if you have come into contact with a bodily substance of a source individual:

 - while providing emergency assistance to someone who is ill, injured or unconscious as a result of an accident or other emergency